betatrain/appstoreconnect/README.md

 ## Installation

-`appstoreconnect` has been tested to work on Node.js 8.0+.
+`@betatrain/appstoreconnect` has been tested to work on Node.js 8.0+.
 Use with any prior version is unsupported.

 ```
-npm install appstoreconnect
+npm install @betatrain/appstoreconnect
 ```

 ## Usage